-- High level at input X2/4 (if 0 V at X2/2) (for necessary voltage, please refer to chapter 4.1 on page 4-1) and - High level at input signal MONITORING CONTACT (also refer to page 6-5) and - High level at input signal WI ENABLE (also refer to page 6-6).
+High level at input X2/4 (if 0 V at X2/2) (for required voltage, please refer to chapter 4.1 on page 4-1)

-If one of these conditions is missing, the welding program can be selected and started (and a possibly programmed 1.SQZ will begin), but further execution will be delayed until all conditions are met.
+If this condition is missing, the welding program will be selected and started (and a possibly programmed 1.
+SQZ will begin), but the further process will be delayed until this one condition is met (also refer to chapter 5.2.5 on page 5-7).

 The SQZ must always be higher than 0.
 Shortest possible SQZ with PST: 1 cycle with PSI: 16 ms.

-- The programmable execution of the signal "freely programmable output 1" (see page 6-21) begins contemporarily with the start of the SQZ. - Within the SQZ, the timer checks, by measuring the ohmic resistance, if the connected measurement circuit is faultless or not.
-In case of an error (refer to page 5-11), the timer interrupts the welding program and deletes the output signal "Control ready".
+- Within the SQZ, the timer checks, by measuring the ohmic resistance, if the connected measurement circuit is faultless or not.
+In case of an error (refer to page 5-11), the timer interrupts the welding program and deletes the output signal "Control ready". - "Welding circuit feedback" (I0).
+If the signal is missing inspite of the discrete output "Welding circuit enable" (O0) being set, the error message "Welding circuit 1 not closed" is generated.